-The Dutch tax ruling practice has a 30-year track record of being fully in line with OECD standards.
+The Dutch tax ruling practice has a 30-year track record and has given many international groups clarity on their tax position when setting up successfully in the Netherlands.
 And thanks to the Netherlands' stable government and highly accessible and cooperative tax administration, companies can feel confident that any adjustments to this practice will be implemented in such a way that it maintains attractiveness for foreign investors, minimises impediments for business and guarantees cooperation and transparency from Tax Authorities.